Bruce-py/mindocr/docs/en/tutorials/distribute_train.md

 ### Configure RANK_TABLE_FILE for training

+> Note that rank_table method will be deprecated in MindSpore 2.4 version.

 #### Running on Eight (All) Devices

 Before using this method for distributed training, it is necessary to create an HCCL configuration file in json format,